A Week of World Records

 Organizer Carol Jones explained part of their success in that the SOS has a World Class coach for the bench team so they can stay warmed up and continue to improve to possibly be considered a person to rotate onto the world record team.
 It also gives a more positive sense of camaraderie and everyone continues to learn.
 Carol herself is also a seasoned jumper with over 2,500 skydives and started her SOS journey by joining her husband Bill many years ago helping out on practice jumps.
 It evolved to becoming the bench team coach and eventually organizing the world record attempts with her husband.

 The event plans to return back to Perris in April 2018.
-If you want to learn more click HERE or email organizer, Carol Jones at email hidden; JavaScript is required.
+If you want to learn more click HERE.